Skip to content

 DISM /Online /Cleanup-Image /RestoreHealth

 We tested this on a Windows 10 PC with the error.
-SFC found and repaired 4 corrupted files.
+SFC found and repaired the corrupted files.
 After restarting, Windows Update completed successfully.
-According to Windows Report’s fix guide, SFC + DISM together resolve 50-60% of 0x80240031 errors.
+Windows Report’s fix guide also recommends running SFC + DISM together to resolve system file corruption causing this error.

 #Fix 2: Perform a Clean Boot